pytorch/pytorch/docs/source/notes/ddp.rst

   Hence, applications must create ``ProcessGroup`` instances before constructing DDP.
-- **Construction**: The DDP constructor takes a reference to the local module, and broadcasts ``state_dict()`` from rank0 process to all other processes in the group to make sure that all model replicas start from the exact same state.
+- **Construction**: The DDP constructor takes a reference to the local module, and broadcasts ``state_dict()`` from the process with rank 0 to all other processes in the group to make sure that all model replicas start from the exact same state.
 Then, each DDP process creates a local ``Reducer``, which later will take care of the gradients synchronization during the backward pass.
 To improve communication efficiency, the ``Reducer`` organizes parameter gradients into buckets, and reduces one bucket at a time.
-Bucket size is configuration by setting the `bucket_cap_mb` argument in DDP constructor.
+Bucket size can be configured by setting the `bucket_cap_mb` argument in DDP constructor.
 The mapping from parameter gradients to buckets is determined at the construction time, based on the bucket size limit and parameter sizes.
 Model parameters are allocated into buckets in (roughly) the reverse order of